 In his introduction to The Practice of Management, the author positions this text within the framework of existing texts on management - Chester Barnard's The Functions of the Executive (1938), Mary Parker Follett's Dynamic Administration (1941), Elton Mayo's The Human Problems of an Industrial Civilization (1933) and The Social Problems of an Industrial Civilization (1945), Henry Fayol's Industrial and General Administration (1916/1930) and Frederick Taylor's Scientific Management (1911) and his own Concepts of the Corporation (1946).
 He characterized it as relating to the "discipline" of management; that focus was its mission and intent.
 It was the first book to look at management as a whole and attempted to depict management as a distinct function, managing as specific work, and being a manager as a distinct responsibility.
 He suggests that the book was the first to talk of objectives, to define key result areas and tell how to set objectives and how to measure performance.
 He said that he wrote the book for younger people in middle and upper-middle management who had come out of the war (WWII) and hungered to achieve success.
-He needed something that he could give to managers with whom he was working in order to help them to do their jobs and prepare themselves for top-management responsibilities.
+He needed something that he could give to management responsibilities.
 He met these needs.
 To the degree that we still have these needs, this book is a good place to start.
 Drucker attempted to make his material accessible and readable - and it remains so to this day.